genmauger/personal-portfolio/README.md

 # Personal Portfolio Project

+## Problem

+In completing this project, I hoped to solve a few problems:
+- As a junior developer, how do I make my presence known to potential clients and employers?
+- How do I present my website in a way that is succinct and to the point?
+Websites are evaluated quickly, information should be presented in a way that is easy to evaluate and consume.
+- How do I want to be viewed by my audience?
+What is the best way to market myself to potential clients to achieve this?

+## Minimal Viable Product

 ## Research

 The initial stages of this project involved a large amount of research.
 My first step was to think of color themes that would provide inspiration for my color palette.
 I had a few ideas for this, ranging from the landscape I was surrounded by growing up, calming pastel colors, and bright hues found in city street art.
 The themes I considered included: